tasb/secure-devops-training/labs/lab05.md

 Navigate to the [Snyk website](https://snyk.io/) and login with your GitHub account.

-On the top right corner, click on your profile picture and then on `Account settings`.
+On the bottom left corner, click on your profile name and then on `Account settings`.

 On that page you can find your Auth Token.